Last Updated on

-- Part of the money one pays for the gorilla permit goes back to the local communities around the area.
-It is used, for instance, to build schools, for community health centres, and also to support a local pygmy project.
+- Part of the money you pay for the gorilla permit goes back to the local communities around the area.
+For instance, it is used to build schools, for community health centres, and also to support a local pygmy project.

 - The Nkuringo office you see in the footage is part of Bwindi impenetrable National Park.
 The Bwindi Impenetrable Forest covers 331 square kilometers.

 - 400 mountain gorillas (half of the world’s population) live in those mountains.
 The rest of the gorilla population inhabits Mgahinga Gorilla National Park (also in Uganda), Volcanoes National Park (north-west Rwanda), and Virunga National Park (in the Democratic Republic of Congo).